simplj/sdf/README.md

 ### Resolving Dependencies

 `DependencyResolver` class is used to resolve dependencies in an application and this class can be get through some factory configuration.
 Dependency classes (if set up at class level using `@Dependency` annotation) and the dependency provider class(es) containing all the `@DependencyProvider` or `@Constant` annotated methods (if exists) needs to be provided in the configuration to factory class (default or context based - discussed in detail [here](#contextual-dependency-resolver)).
-Then the (default or contextual according to factory configuration) resolver class for the framework `DependencyResolver` can be get from the factory class.
+Then the (default or contextual according to factory configuration) resolver class `DependencyResolver` can be get from the factory.
-💡 _`DependencyResolver` must be confiured in factory (default or contextual) before accessing resolver class from factory class_
+💡 _`DependencyResolver` must be confiured in factory (default or contextual) before accessing resolver class from the factory_
 ```java
 Properties props = new Properties(); //Do the actual coding to load properties from file or elsewhere.
 DependencyResolverFactory.configureDefaultResolver(DependencyResolverConfig.builder()